 As you progress through your clubs syllabus you’ll want to attend gradings to go up through the belts towards the coveted black belt and beyond.
 Outside of universities it is common for instructors to own and run clubs, but university clubs are very different, as your club committee or sports department will employ an instructor and the club committee controls the club, its training schedule and its finances.
 Instructors typically conduct their own gradings, or, offer access to grading services provided by more senior instructors within their association.
 In such cases it is common for club members to purchase annual memberships to one of the many Taekwondo associations in the UK, which typically includes member to member insurance and access to that particular association’s gradings and competitions.

-If you are not interested in these third party events and grading services then you may not require any additional insurance purchase, since the BSTF already provides insurance for all participants of our courses and tournaments.
-Members of all 70+ university Taekwondo clubs of all syllabuses, as well as all full time students, regardless of whether their university currently has a club, are eligible to participate in our events including the University Taekwondo Tournament Series!
+If you are not interested in these third party events and grading services then you may not require any additional insurance purchase, since the BSTF already provides insurance for all of our members when taking part in our training camps, courses and tournaments.
+Members of all 70+ university Taekwondo clubs of all syllabuses (and sull time students from universities without a club, too), are eligible to participate in our events, including the University Taekwondo Championships Series!